Norman Fowler, Baron Fowler: Early life

 Fowler was born on 2 February 1938 to Norman Frederick Fowler and Katherine (née Baker).
 He is an only child.
 He was educated at King Edward VI Grammar School in Chelmsford, Essex.
 After school, he did National Service as a second lieutenant in the Essex Regiment.
 He then studied at Trinity Hall, Cambridge (BA Economics & Law 1961).
 He was Chairman of the Cambridge University Conservative Association in Michaelmas 1960, in which term he entertained both the Prime Minister Harold Macmillan and Home Secretary Rab Butler.
 Following university, he became a journalist, and worked at The Times.

 Member of Parliament

 Fowler, who had aspired to become an MP since childhood, was elected for Nottingham South in 1970; after the seat was abolished, he switched to Sutton Coldfield at the February 1974 election.

 In opposition

-During the mid-1970s, Mr. Fowler was Shadow Minister of Transport.
+From 1976 until 1979, Fowler was Shadow Minister for Transport.
 In April 1976, he was photographed outside the Palace of Westminster having just taken delivery of his third four-cylinder MG MGB GT — he had reportedly rejected the idea of buying a V8 version on account of its cost.